The Shelter (album)

 Jars of Clay presents The Shelter is the tenth full-length studio album by rock band Jars of Clay, released October 5, 2010, through Gray Matters Records.

 Overview

 The Shelter is described as a collection of songs about community, the title of which was taken from the old Irish Proverb "It is in the shelter of each other that the people live."
-Shelter features appearances from 15 artists including Amy Grant, Derek Webb, Mac Powell, Leigh Nash, Sara Groves, David Crowder, Toby Mac, and Audrey Assad.
+Shelter features appearances from 15 artists including Amy Grant, Derek Webb, Mac Powell, Mike Donehey, Sara Groves, David Crowder, Brandon Heath, and Audrey Assad.

 The album's lead single "Out of My Hands" was made available as a free download on the band's official website in August 2010.
+It features vocal contributions from Mike Donehey of Tenth Avenue North and Leigh Nash of Sixpence None the Richer.
+The single peaked at No. 27 on Billboard's Christian Songs chart on September 25, 2010.